Skip to main content

 What Is the Systemic Impact of Growth Hormone Peptides?

-The systemic benefits of (GH) peptide therapies, such as the combination of Ipamorelin and CJC-1295, are mediated through the downstream effects of increased endogenous GH and its primary metabolite, insulin-like growth factor 1 (IGF-1).
+The systemic benefits of growth hormone (GH) peptide therapies, such as the combination of Ipamorelin and CJC-1295, are mediated through the downstream effects of increased endogenous GH and its primary metabolite, insulin-like growth factor 1 (IGF-1).
 GH is a powerful metabolic hormone that shifts the body’s fuel preference from carbohydrates to fats.

 It stimulates lipolysis, the breakdown of stored triglycerides in adipose tissue, releasing fatty acids to be used for energy.
 This action contributes to a reduction in body fat, particularly visceral fat, which is a key driver of systemic inflammation and metabolic disease.